-A working period at De Ateliers lasts two years.
-A working year runs from January 1st until December 31st.
+A working period at De Ateliers lasts twenthy months.
+The first working year runs from January 1st until December 31st.
 The second working year runs from January 1st until August 31st.
-During these two years, participants have a private studio in De Ateliers’ monumental building in central Amsterdam.
-The studios are light, high and large and measure up to seventy to one hundred square meters each.
+During these twenty months, participants work in a private studio in De Ateliers’ monumental building in central Amsterdam.
+The studios are light, high and very spacious, measuring between seventy and one hundred square meters each.
 This makes them particularly suitable for material practices and large-scale work.
-Participants have access to their studios at all times, defining their own working hours.
+Participants have access to their studios 24-7, setting their own working hours.

 Central to De Ateliers’ institutional programme are weekly individual studio visits by tutor artists.
-Studio visits take place during the working year on Tuesdays only, except during the Christmas break and the summer break (June-August).
-All tutor artists and visiting guests engage in a dialogue with all participants, regardless of their medium or discipline.
-Next to the visits of regular tutor artists, who visit De Ateliers on average twice a month, guest tutors are invited to do individual studio visits.
+Studio visits take place during two semesters (September-December, January-May) every Tuesday.
+All tutor artists and visiting guests are able to engage in dialogue with all participants, regardless of their respective artistic position, medium or discipline.
+In addition to the visits of regular tutor artists, who visit De Ateliers on average twice a month, guest tutors are invited to do studio visits.
 Some guest tutors visit De Ateliers incidentally, others more than once.
 Participants are expected to be present in their studios on Tuesdays during the working year as often as possible.
 In addition to the studio visit Tuesdays, De Ateliers offers facultative seminars and field trips to exhibitions and other relevant places.

 WORKSHOPS AND LIBRARY